datawire/ambassador-docs/docs/emissary/2.0/howtos/consul.md

    helm repo add hashicorp https://helm.releases.hashicorp.com
    ```

-3. Create a new YAML file (e.g. `consul-values.yaml`) for the Consul
+3. Create a new `consul-values.yaml` YAML file for the Consul
    installation values and copy the values below into that file.

    ```yaml